An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields: Introduction

 \section{Introduction}

-Multi-field topology has become increasingly prominent due to its richness compared to scalar topology.
-Techniques for computing multi-field topology have been developed based on Jacobi sets \cite{2004-edelsbrunner-jacobi-set}, fibers \cite{2004-Saeki-topoology-of-singulat-fibers}, and Reeb spaces \cite{2008-edels-reebspace}.
-Tools in multi-field topology have proven to be effective in revealing features which cannot be detected using scalar topology tools \cite{2012-Duke-Nuclear-Scission, 2015-Carr-Fiber, 2021-Ramamurthi-MRS}.
-In particular, the Reeb space is a topological structure that extends the concept of the Reeb graph to multi-fields by generalizing the contour topology of a scalar field to encompass the fiber topology of a multi-field \cite{2008-edels-reebspace}.
-Its applications span diverse fields such as shape-matching \cite{2007-Mapper}, quantum chemistry \cite{2016-Julien-ReebSpace}, computational physics \cite{2019-Agarwal-histogram}, and climate data analysis \cite{2022-Klotzl-Jacobi-set}.
-Range-based quantized approximations of the Reeb space such as the Mapper \cite{2007-Mapper} and Joint Contour Net (JCN) \cite{2014-Carr-JCN} have been developed.
-Nevertheless, determining the appropriate levels of quantization to correctly represent the underlying topology of the data remains a challenge in these methods.
+Multi-field topology has become increasingly prominent due to its richness compared to scalar topology \cite{2012-Duke-Nuclear-Scission, 2015-Carr-Fiber, 2021-Ramamurthi-MRS}.
+Techniques for computing multi-field topology have been developed based on Jacobi sets \cite{2004-edelsbrunner-jacobi-set}, singular fibers \cite{2004-Saeki-topoology-of-singulat-fibers}, and Reeb spaces \cite{2008-edels-reebspace}.
+Tools in multi-field topology have proven effective in revealing features that cannot be detected using scalar topology tools \cite{2012-Duke-Nuclear-Scission, 2015-Carr-Fiber, 2021-Ramamurthi-MRS}.
+Carr \etal~\cite{2014-Carr-JCN, 2012-Duke-Nuclear-Scission} proposed a joint contour net (JCN), a quantized approximation of the Reeb space, and showcased its application in detecting nuclear scission of plutonium and fermium atom data.
+Towards this, the current paper addresses the correct computation of the Reeb space without quantization that captures the quotient topology of a piecewise-linear (PL) bivariate field generalizing the Reeb graph of a PL scalar field \cite{2008-edels-reebspace}.
+We note that for a PL bivariate field, the Reeb space is a $2$-dimensional CW-complex (or polyhedron) composed of $0$-, $1$-, and $2$-sheets (or cells), capturing the evolution of fiber topology in the domain, where each fiber corresponds to the intersection of level sets of the two component scalar fields.
+In contrast, for a PL scalar field, the Reeb graph (or Reeb space) is a one-dimensional complex composed of only $0$- and $1$-sheets, capturing the evolution of level set topology.

-Furthermore, the problem of computing the Reeb space of generic piecewise-linear (PL) maps (or multi-fields) dispensing the quantization of the range is also challenging.
-Edelsbrunner et al. \cite{2008-edels-reebspace} sketched the theory behind developing an algorithm for computing Reeb spaces of generic PL maps.
-However, no practical algorithm has been developed based on this theory until now.
-Tierny \etal \cite{2016-Julien-ReebSpace} designed an algorithm to compute the Reeb space of a PL bivariate field dispensing the quantization by developing the notion of \emph{Jacobi fiber surface}.
-However, this algorithm necessitates the computation of the Jacobi fiber surface passing through the edges of the PL \emph{Jacobi set}.
-Taking a different approach, we devise an algorithm to compute a net-like structure corresponding to the Reeb space of a bivariate field based on its multi-dimensional Reeb graph (MDRG) \cite{2016-Chattopadhyay-CGTA-simplification}.
-Towards this, our contributions in the current paper are as follows: